Melkeydev/go-blueprint/docs/docs/advanced-flag/tailwind.md

 Tailwind is closely coupled with the advanced HTMX flag, and HTMX will be automatically used if you select Tailwind in your project.

-We do not introduce outside dependencies automatically, and you need to update output.css (file is empty by default) with the Tailwind CLI tool.
+We do not introduce outside dependencies automatically, and you need compile output.css (file is empty by default) with the Tailwind CLI tool.

 The project tree would look like this:
 ```bash